All Products

 Druid is a database connection pool that you can use to manage connections between your application and PolarDB for PostgreSQL (Compatible with Oracle).
 When you use Druid for connections, note the following key configurations to ensure full functionality and stability:

-1. Druid started supporting PolarDB in version 1.2.26.
-Make sure that the version referenced in your project is this version or later.
+1. Druid has supported PolarDB since version 1.2.26.
+Make sure that the version referenced in your project is not earlier than this version.
 The following is a Maven example:

 <dependency>